S-DRE/S-DRE/README.md

 I also like music, I've made a little bit myself, and also audiovisual projects with programs like Photoshop, After Effects, Lightroom, Sony Vegas etc.
 In the 3D side I've also worked with Blender while at Gompute.
-I always like to learn new things from people so don't doubt in contact me for any projects!
+I always like to learn new things from people so don't doubt to contact me for any projects!

 A couple of things about me: